Measurements of inclusive and differential cross sections for the Higgs boson production and decay to four-leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

 \subsection{Differential cross sections: production}

 Fiducial cross sections are measured in differential bins of observables sensitive to the \PH boson production.
 The results for the $\pt^\PH$ and $\abs{y_\text{\PH}}$ are shown in Fig.~\ref{fig:fidPTH_YH}.
 Figure~\ref{fig:fidJets} shows the measurements of the fiducial cross sections in bins of the number of associated jets and of the \pt of the leading and subleading jet in the event.
 The fiducial cross section is also measured in bins of the invariant mass and difference in pseudorapidity of the dijet system, as shown in Fig.~\ref{fig:fidDiJet}.
-These measurements, performed for the first time in the $4\ell$ channel, enhance the sensitivity to phase space regions where $\VBF$ and $\ttH$ production mechanisms dominate and where a larger jet multiplicity is expected.
+These measurements enhance the sensitivity to phase space regions where $\VBF$ and $\ttH$ production mechanisms dominate and where a larger jet multiplicity is expected.

 Cross sections in bins of observables of the $\PH+j$ and $\PH+jj$ systems are also measured.
 The results in differential bins of the invariant mass and \pt of the $\PH+j$ system are presented in Fig.~\ref{fig:fidHJ} together with the results in differential bins of the \pt of the $\PH+jj$ system.